Nonparametric Modeling of Continuous-Time Markov Chains: Adaptation to phylogenetic and phylogeographic inference

 \subsection{Results}

-In this section, we present a simulation study and two real-world examples that illustrate the proposed methods.
-Moreover, we estimate empirically the scalability of the gradient approximation as the state-space dimension increases.
-All the following analyses are run using the popular and open-source software \textsc{Beast X} \citep{baele_beast_2025} supported by the high-performance computing environment \textsc{Beagle} \citep{ayres_beagle_2019}.
-The simulated data are generated using $\pi$\textsc{Buss} \citep{bielejec_buss_2014}.
-The code and data to reproduce our analysis can be found at the publicly available GitHub repository \url{https://github.com/suchard-group/NonParametricModelingofCTMCs}.
+In this section, we first benchmark the proposed gradient computation methods against competing methods.
+We then assess statistical recovery in a simulation study, and finally illustrate the proposed model on two real-world datasets.
+All the following analyses were run using the popular open-source software \textsc{Beast X} \citep{baele_beast_2025}, with support from the high-performance computing environment \textsc{Beagle} \citep{ayres_beagle_2019}.
+The simulated data were generated using $\pi$\textsc{Buss} \citep{bielejec_buss_2014}.
+The code and data to reproduce our analysis are available in the public GitHub repository \url{https://github.com/suchard-group/NonParametricModelingofCTMCs}.